gayatrig19/we-travellers-frontend/README.md

 ### Tools and Technologies

 - Node - package manager used to install dependencies
-- React - framework used for UI
+- React - a JavaScript library used for building websites' UI.
 - Bootstrap React - CSS framework used for responsive design
 - Gitpod - used to develop the website
 - [GitHub](https://github.com/) to host the source code.